 At the Law Office of Michael D. Waks, we know all too well what kind of toll a brain injury can take on the whole family.
 If someone you love sustained a TBI because another party was being reckless or negligent, we’ll help you seek compensation for the associated damages.
 To set up a free initial consultation with a brain injury lawyer in Long Beach, call (562) 206-1939 or fill out our Online Contact Form.

-- How Can a Personal Injury Attorney Help My Family with a Wrongful Death Claim in California? - September 27, 2024
+- Is it Necessary to Hire a Personal Injury Attorney for My Case in California? - November 29, 2024